2019 Collateral and Net Recovery Rate Study Results

 PrecisionLender studied net recovery rates in use by collateral type across its client base in Q3 2019.
 We found over 1 million possible combinations of collateral types and net recovery rates.
 From this foundation, we distilled the source data into 18 common collateral types - and the range of net recovery rates in use for these common types - across the PrecisionLender Platform.

 We present the results here for the purpose of quantifying the range of net recovery rates in use for a given collateral type.
 This information may assist administrators in evaluating their bank’s net recovery rate assumptions.

-Note: This study does not have insight into the “currentness” of the net recovery rates in use.
+This study does not have insight into the “currentness” of the net recovery rates in use.
 For example, some clients may have last updated their net recovery rates in 2016 and others may have adjusted their net recovery rates in 2019.
-These results are a single snapshot of what was in use across the platform as of Q3 2019.
+These results are a single snapshot of what was in use.

 We have organized the data into 2 levels of detail:

 - Non-Real Estate

 - Municipal—represents about 4% of usage.
 We chose to isolate this, as recovery rates are among